Brandon-Kimberly/r-cryptocurrency_analysis/README.md

   2. Create and train a naive Bayes classifier on the data.
   3. Graph the sentiment of the subreddit over time (and other informational graphs)

+**Data is included in this repository for both training the model, and sending a representative sample of the last year's worth of submissions on r/cryptocurrency through the model.
+Simply commment out the lines related to fetching data in main.py if you wish it to run the model with the example data.**

 ##  Description of each file